Andaman and Nicobar Islands – Culture and Tradition

 Andaman & Nicobar Islands is a melting pot of Indian Culture.
 Andaman cuisine is heavily influenced by all the cultures that came into contact with the region.
-Like many other aspects of Andaman culture, the influence of the Hindu, Christian, Muslim and Sikh religions in the traditional food is very strong.
+Like many other aspects of Andaman culture, the influence of the Hindu, Christian, Muslim, and Sikh religions in traditional food is very strong.
 You can observe this deep impact on the truly tasty and spicy cuisine of The Andamans.

 The Andaman and Nicobar Island food is basically Non-vegetarian, it is completely a coastal region fish is eaten with rice.
-Vegetables and most of the food items are imported from other states and nearest countries.
+Vegetables and most of the food items are imported from other states and the nearest countries.

 Every region has its own dressing sense and style, but in Andaman & Nicobar Islands tribe people hardly cover their body and the people are too much away from the touch of modernity.
 Till now there are people of Andaman & Nicobar Islands who don’t wear any dress they wear aprons, bark apparel or leaves dress.

 The men go all naked; only a long, narrow piece of cloth or sash, which, going round their waists, and thence down between their thighs, is brought up behind and tucked-in at that part which goes about the waist.
-The women have a petticoat from the navel to the knee, and their hair close shaved, but the men have their hair left on the upper part of the head and below the crown.
+The women have a petticoat from the navel to the knee, and their hair closely shaved, but the men have their hair left on the upper part of the head and below the crown.